hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 # Introduction

-Stateful Hash-Based Signature Schemes (S-HBS) such as LMS, HSS, XMSS and XMSS<sup>MT</sup> combine Merkle trees with One-Time Signatures (OTS) in order to provide digital signature schemes that remain secure even when large-scale quantum computers become available.
+Stateful Hash-Based Signature Schemes (Stateful HBS) such as LMS, HSS, XMSS and XMSS<sup>MT</sup> combine Merkle trees with One-Time Signatures (OTS) in order to provide digital signature schemes that remain secure even when large-scale quantum computers become available.
 Their theoretic security is well understood and depends only on the security of the underlying hash function.
 As such, they can serve as an important building block for quantum-resistant information and communication technology.
-S-HBS are specified in {{?RFC8391}}, {{?RFC8554}}, and NIST [SP-800-208].
+Stateful HBS are specified in {{?RFC8391}}, {{?RFC8554}}, and NIST [SP-800-208].

-The private key of an S-HBS is a finite collection of OTS keys and an associated data structure which keeps track of which OTS keys have been used.
+The private key of an Stateful HBS is a finite collection of OTS keys and an associated data structure which keeps track of which OTS keys have been used.
 This data structure is typically a simple counter and often called an index; we refer to it as the __state__ of the private key.
-Each S-HBS private key can be used to sign a finite number of messages, and the state must be updated with each generated signature.
+Each Stateful HBS private key can be used to sign a finite number of messages, and the state must be updated with each generated signature.

-One must not reuse any OTS key that is part of an S-HBS private key.
+One must not reuse any OTS key that is part of an Stateful HBS private key.
 If an attacker is able to obtain signatures for two different messages created using the same OTS key, it is computationally feasible for that attacker to create forgeries [BH16].
 As noted in [MCGREW] and [ETSI-TR-103-692], extreme care should be taken in order to avoid the risk that an OTS key will be reused accidentally.

-The statefulness of S-HBS leads to significant challenges in practice:
+The statefulness of Stateful HBS leads to significant challenges in practice:

 - Implementers must ensure that each creation of a signature updates the state correctly.

-- If the S-HBS private key is distributed to multiple signers at the same time, implementers must ensure that they never use the same OTS key.
+- If the Stateful HBS private key is distributed to multiple signers at the same time, implementers must ensure that they never use the same OTS key.
 This may require synchronization between all signers.